soylentOrange/sdarr/README.md

                                       enforce_subsampling = T,
                                       verbose = "r", showPlots = "r")
 #> Determination of Slope in the Linear Region of a Test Record:
+#> Warning: glm.fit: algorithm did not converge
 #> Warning: glm.fit: fitted probabilities numerically 0 or 1 occurred
-#>   Random sub-sampling will require more computation effort than standard SDAR-algorithm: 138650 vs. 36856 fits.
+#>   Random sub-sampling will require more computation effort than standard SDAR-algorithm:
+#>     129390 vs. 36856 fits.
 #>   Anyways, random sub-sampling will be used...
-#> Random sub-sampling mofification of Standard Practice for Determination of Slope in the Linear Region of a Test Record, ASTM E3076
+#> Random sub-sampling mofification of the SDAR-algorithm
-#>   100 % of sub-sampled normalized ranges passed the data quality checks.
+#>   40 % of sub-sampled normalized ranges passed the data quality checks.
 #>   100 % of linear regressions passed the fit quality checks.
-#>   100 % of linear regressions passed all quality checks.
+#>   40 % of linear regressions passed all quality checks.
 #>   Data Quality Metric: Digital Resolution
 #>     x
 #>       Relative x-Resolution:   0.333333333333333